 Fund raising and the amount of dues paid by Club members were issues during the 80's.
 There was a need to improve the balance in the Club account and as a consequence a major rummage sale was held as a one time effort to raise funds.
-The membership dues were increased in the late '80's to help maintain the balance thereafter.
+The membership dues were increased in the late '80's to help maintain the balance there-after.

-The Truro Rotary club supported the St. Kitts Rotary Club in 1980 with a contribution of \$1000.
+The Rotary Club of Truro supported the St. Kitts Rotary Club in 1980 with a contribution of \$1000.

-The Truro club joined other organizations and made a contribution of \$1,500 to the Italian Earthquake Relief Fund in 1980.
+The Truro Club joined other organizations and made a contribution of \$1,500 to the Italian Earthquake Relief Fund in 1980.